iadvize/documentation/docs/mobile-sdk.md

 - [Import](https://github.com/iadvize/iadvize-android-sdk/blob/master/sample/app/src/main/java/com/iadvize/conversation/sdk/demo/App.kt#L9)

-> *⚠️ From the version 2.5 and onward, the SDK supports video conversation using a third party native (C++) binaries.
+> *⚠️ From the version 2.5 and onward, the SDK supports video conversations using a third party native (C++) binaries.
 If you are delivering your app using an APK you will note a size increase as the default behavior of the build system is to include the binaries for each ABI in a single APK.
 We strongly recommended that you take advantage of either [App Bundles](https://developer.android.com/guide/app-bundle) or [APK Splits](https://developer.android.com/studio/build/configure-apk-splits) to reduce the size of your APKs while still maintaining maximum device compatibility.*

 #### 2️⃣ Activating the SDK